School of Education

 A statement of purpose of approximately 500 words describing your objectives in undertaking graduate study.
 In reviewing applications, considerable importance is placed on the applicant’s interest in and commitment to advanced study and professional development.

-- Official transcripts from all universities/colleges attended.
+- Unofficial transcripts from all universities/colleges attended.

 - Applicants whose native language is not English and who have taken all or part of their undergraduate education in a country where English is not the native language are required to submit scores on the Test of English as a Foreign Language (TOEFL).